kolmioo/K-Botter/README.md

 ```

 ## Contributing
-Feel free to report any bugs/issues that I could've missed, to enchance the quality of this program to the fullest.
+Feel free to report any bugs/issues that I could've missed to enchance the quality of this program to the fullest.

 ![image](https://github.com/kolmioo/K-Botter/assets/77176084/9c0576e6-e38f-4ebe-bafc-5cc24fb0bdde)